Health campaign: Behavior modification campaign

 An organization may create a campaign which asks for participants to change their behavior in some way.
 Examples of such projects are smoking cessation campaigns which ask people to quit smoking, HIV prevention campaigns which ask people to do things such as use condoms to reduce HIV infection risk, or exercise campaigns which encourage people to engage in physical activity for health.

 Organizations as campaigns

 In some cases the work of an organization may itself be a health campaign.
 This may happen when, for example, an organization exists to provide health information or medical resources to anyone who requests them.
 The organization itself may conduct a series of health campaigns, and its entire operation may be called a health campaign.

+Communication Strategies

+Campaigns use a variety of communication strategies to change and influence the targeted population political and economic context in which they make certain health decisions.
+The decisions on which strategies to use are based on information collected on the existing behavioral patterns and barriers.
+A common strategy used is direct communication.
+Direct communication is used when the campaign presumes that the target audience may be able to change his or her behavior, which may not always be the case.
+If there are certain environmental obstacles hindering the targeted audience, then it would be effective to advocate for policy change and to use policy makers as advocators.
+While advocacy campaigns may be used more towards opinion leaders, the campaign will put a little more pressure on the public to get involved more in the decision-making process of their policies.

+Social Media Based Framework

+Social media has been shown to influence behaviors of others and has been proven to be a powerful tool to reach millions of people.
+While many studies have also shown that social media has led to misinformation, there are frameworks that can guide people to use social media as a tool in creating health campaigns.
+The first step of this framework is to tailor the message and target them to specific populations.
+The second step is to include members of the population in the development.
+The third step is to identify and address the misinformation that was spread.
+The fourth step is to leverage information sharing.
+The fifth and final step is to evaluate the outcome and impact of the campaign.

 Health Campaign Design: ACME Framework

 The Audience-Channel-Message-Evaluation (ACME) framework provides integrated guidance for effective health communication campaign design, implementation, and evaluation.
 The ACME framework suggests four principles to follow when developing a health communication campaign: 1) audience segmentation, 2) channel selection, 3) theory-based message design, and 4) outcome evaluation.
 The four principles are interconnected in guiding every decision point over the course of health campaign development.
 For instance, audience segmentation implies channel selection, message design, and evaluation plans.
 Message design additionally determines channel selection and vice versa.
 Evaluation is carried out through the whole campaign development and implementation rather than a one-time, separate assessment.